developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/guide/configreference/index.md

 	  </CustomKioskMode>

 ### DisableAllIME
 **This parameter is intended for use only with Zebra Enterprise Keyboard (EKB) layouts**.
-It controls the use of input method editors (IMEs) in the Enterprise Browser app.
-A setting of 0 invokes the default keyboard selected in the Android On-screen keyboard settings panel when an input field gains focus in an Enterprise Browser app.

-When this parameter contains a setting of 1 and an EKB layout is selected as the default in the Android On-screen keyboard settings panel, the EKB layout will NOT appear when an input field gains focus.
-Behavior with non-Zebra keyboards is undefined. **This parameter can be useful for suppressing on-screen keyboard pop-ups when the device scanner is used for entering characters into a field**.
+It can be useful for suppressing an Enterprise Keyboard from appearing when the device scanner is used for entering characters into a field.

 <!-- 1/6/21- description changed to above per eng.
 [TUT-43505].

 Formerly:
 **Applies to only devices running <u>Android Lollipop and higher</u>.** Controls whether to use the input method editors (IMEs) in the Enterprise Browser app. **IMPORTANT: Enabling this parameter might cause DataWedge to stop outputting acquired data as keystrokes**.
 To avoid this conflict, [enable Enterprise Keyboard](/enterprise-keyboard/latest/guide/setup/#manualactivation) on the device before enabling this parameter.

+It controls the use of input method editors (IMEs) in the Enterprise Browser app.
+A setting of 0 invokes the default keyboard selected in the Android On-screen keyboard settings panel when an input field gains focus in an Enterprise Browser app.

+When this parameter contains a setting of 1 and an EKB layout is selected as the default in the Android On-screen keyboard settings panel, the EKB layout will NOT appear when an input field gains focus.
+Behavior with non-Zebra keyboards is undefined.

  -->
 **Possible values**:

-* **0 - Disabled (default; Android-default keyboard appears on input-field focus)**
+* **0 - Default; Enterprise Keyboard appears on input-field focus**
-* 1 - Enabled (EKB layout does NOT appear on focus; non-Zebra keyboard behavior  undefined)
+* 1 - Enterprise Keyboard does NOT appear on focus

 ####Example
 	<Configuration>